Access Control Considerations¶

 - Assign this role only to a select/limited number of people in your organization.

 - All users assigned the ACCOUNTADMIN role should also be required to use multi-factor authentication (MFA) for login (for details, see Configuring Access Control).

 - Assign this role to at least two users.
-We follow strict security procedures for reseting a forgotten or lost password for users with the ACCOUNTADMIN role.
+We follow strict security procedures for resetting a forgotten or lost password for users with the ACCOUNTADMIN role.
 These procedures can take up to two business days.
 Assigning the ACCOUNTADMIN role to more than one user avoids having to go through these procedures because the users can reset each other’s passwords.

 It also helps if you associate an actual person’s email address to ACCOUNTADMIN users, so that Snowflake Support knows who to contact in an urgent situation.